fizban99/microbit_hcsr04/README.rst

-Basic micropython library to read the distance from an ultrasonic sensor
+Basic micropython library for the micro:bit to read the distance from an ultrasonic sensor
 ########################################################################

 This library allows the micro:bit to read the distance from an ultrasonic sensor HCSR04 or similar.